 Layer 3: swapping on decentralized exchanges

 You can swap assets through automated market makers like Uniswap or Curve without waiting for market hours or an intermediary’s approval.
 The mechanism is open and continuous.
-The honest caveats: large swaps incur slippage, you pay network fees, and on Ethereum mainnet those fees can be steep — which is why Layer 2 networks (Arbitrum, Base, Optimism) exist to cut costs while inheriting Ethereum’s security.
-Convenience, not magic.
+The honest caveats: large swaps incur slippage, you pay network fees, and on Ethereum mainnet those fees can be steep — which is why Layer 2 networks (Arbitrum, Base, Optimism) exist to cut costs.
+They do settle back to Ethereum, but “inherits Ethereum’s security” is a slogan that needs a footnote: L2BEAT’s staging framework still rates most major rollups at Stage 0 or Stage 1, meaning a security council retains emergency powers over the chain and, in several cases, fraud proofs are not yet permissionless (L2BEAT).
+You are trading a big fee for a smaller, well-understood trust assumption — not for none.

 Smart contract risk: the audit you do before depositing